The Spin-Charge-Family theory offers the explanation for all the assumptions of the Standard model, for the Dark matter, for the Matter-antimatter asymmetry, making several predictions: The scalar fields contributing to the electroweak break belong to the weak charge doublets

-All the scalars (the gauge fields with the space index $\ge 5$) of the action (Eq.~\ref{wholeaction}) carry charges in the fundamental representations: They are either doublets (table~\ref{Table doublets.}) or triplets (table~\ref{Table triplets.}) with respect to the space index $ s \ge 5$.
-The scalars with the space indices $s \in (7,8)$ and $s \in (5,6)$ are the $SU(2)$ {\em doublets} (table~\ref{Table doublets.}).
+It turns out~\cite{norma2014MatterAntimatter} that all scalars (the gauge fields with the space index $s \ge 5$) of the action (Eq.~\ref{action}) carry with respect to the space index charges in the fundamental representations: They are either doublets (Table~\ref{Table doublets.}), $s=(5,6,7,8)$, or triplets (Ref.~\cite{norma2014MatterAntimatter}, Sect.
+II, Table I), $s=(9,10,..,13,14)$.
+The scalars with the space indices $s \in (7,8)$ and $s \in (5,6)$ are the $SU(2)$ {\em doublets} (Table~\ref{Table doublets.}).

+It is demonstrated in this section that all the scalar gauge fields with the space index $s \in (7,8)$ carry - with respect to the space index $s \in (7,8)$ - the weak and the hyper charge as does the Higgs's scalar of the {\it standard model} ($\pm (\frac{1}{2}, -\frac{1}{2})$), while they carry in addition either the family quantum numbers, belonging to (one of the two times two $\widetilde{SU}(2)$) triplets, or the family members quantum numbers, belonging to (one of the three) singlets.
+These scalars offer the explanation for the origin of the Higgs's scalar and the Yukawa coupling (of the scalar higgs to fermions) of the {\it standard model}.